GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 -------------------

-`GAMSPy` generates `GAMS` code and executes it by using the `GAMS` backend to resolve assignment operations and solve models.
+`GAMSPy` generates `GAMS` code and executes it by using the `GAMS` backend to resolve assignment operations, generate and solve models.
 Since `GAMS` have been optimized for decades (since 1970s), and supports many solvers that have been developed by optimization experts, it provides good performance for model generation and solving models.
 This is the main source of the speed of